 In the congestion avoidance phase, TCP window increases by one for successful ACK of all packets in current window.
-We define the duration between the arrival of ACK for the last packet in the previous window and that for the ACK for the last packet in the current window as the TCP window transfer time, denoted as $\tau(w)$ where w is current window size.
+We define the duration between the arrival of ACK packet for the last packet in the previous window and the arrival of that in the current window as TCP window transfer time, denoted as $\tau(w)$ where w is window size.
 This can be described as the sum of three components, i.e, where $T_1$ is fixed terrestrial RTT, Q(w) is queuing delay, and D(w) is the total transmission delay on the satellite portion.
 The total transmission delay for a packet is the duration from beginning of first transmission attempt to the arrival of TCP ACK for that packet.
 Fig.3 shows the sequence of events in a TCP window transfer.

-$$\tau(w) = T_1 + Q(w) + D(w),$$ (1)
+$$\tau(w) = T_1 + Q(w) + D(w), \tag{1}$$

-Characterizing the variables Q(w) and D(w) via their pdf (probability density function) is exceedingly complex; instead, we will attempt a mean-value analysis wherever possible (resorting to conservative upper bounds at other times) that yields simpler closed-form relations and consequent insight as to how end-to-system performance depends on key system parameters.

-We assume that both Link Layer (LL) and TCP segments have fixed lengths, and each TCP segment is segmented into S LL packets.
-If n successive TCP segments await transmission, nS LL packets reside in the buffer at the intermediate node after segmentation.
-A TCP segment is assumed successful only upon receipt of the ACK for the last LL packet constituting the TCP segment.
+Characterizing the variables Q(w) and D(w) via their p.d.f is exceedingly complex; instead, we will attempt a mean-value analysis wherever possible (resorting to conservative upper bounds at other time) that yields simpler closed-form relations and consequent insight as to how end-tosystem performance depends on key system parameters.
+We assume that both Link Layer (LL) and TCP packets have fixed lengths, and each TCP packet is segmented into S LL packets.
+If n successive TCP packets await transmission, nS LL packets reside in the buffer at the intermediate node after segmentation.
+A TCP packet is assumed successful only upon receipt of the ACK for the last LL packet constituting the TCP packet.

 1) SR-ARQ Retransmission Delay D(w): The total transmission delay is the duration from the beginning of transmission to the arrival of TCP ACK (corresponding to final LL ACK).
-For in-order link layer delivery to upper layers, the delay in correctly receiving all the previously sent LL packets must be considered.
-The probability mass function (pmf) of total transmission delay d normalized by $T_2$ for any reference packet on the satellite link with independent link layer packet loss rate $r (= 1 - (1 - p)^{1/S})$ is given by the well-known geometric distribution transmission starts.
-It follows that since the delay for each packet is i.i.d with pmf given by Eq.(2), the distribution of $\tilde{d}(k)$ is given by the pmf of the maximum of k i.i.d. geometric random variables.
-Thus
+For in-order link layer delivery to upper layers, the delay in receiving all S LL packets (corresponding to a TCP packet) correctly must be considered.
+The probability distribution function (p.d.f) of total transmission delay d for any reference packet on the satellite link with independent loss p is given by the well-known geometric distribution

-$$\mathbf{P}(d/T_2 = i) = r^{(i-1)}(1-r) \to \mathbf{P}(d = iT_2) = r^{(i-1)}(1-r).$$ (2)
+$$\mathbf{P}(d = iT_2) = p^{(i-1)}(1-p).$$ (2)